 Advantages: Cost effective and will give a great fit to bub, easier to put together than standard 'flats'.
 They can also be used once bub outgrows these as a booster of insert in a pocket nappy.

 Disadvantages: Some prefolds are sized and more may need to be purchased.

-Here's some images below of generally how a prefold work!
+Here's some images below of generally how a prefold works!

 These are also called contoured or shaped nappies which are commonly made of layers of cotton, fleece, hemp or bamboo.
 Visually they are shaped like a disposable nappy, however some require a waterproof cover over the top to ensure they are leak proof.
 Fitted nappies are available in either one size fits most or individually sized nappies which are fastened with either velcro or press-studs.
-They are more expensive that the traditional cloth and pre-folds however they are easier to change and take longer to dry than the previous options mentioned.
+They are more expensive that the traditional cloth and pre-folds however they are extremely absorbent and are great night time solutions.

 Advantages: Super adsorbent and will give a great fit to bub, as they are a shapped like a nappy fit they are easier to put together than standard 'flats' or 'pre-folds'.